kshitija-surange/Meraki-mishmash/README.md

 ##### Now Stop the docker image, we need the ports to be free for final orchestration.

 *****************************************************
 ### Visualization - `front_end` repository
-Helps in visualising the output of tsp solver on map built with node express and uses mapbox to plot maps.
+Helps in visualising the output of tsp solver on map built with node express and uses mapbox javascript to plot maps.
 It plots the output json which contains the step-wise route of all the vehicles.

-Create a dir for building an images
+Create a dir for building an image
 ```
 mkdir front_end
 cd front_end